cenviity/100-exercises-to-learn-rust/book/src/07_threads/06_interior_mutability.md

 Let's go through a couple of important `std` types that leverage interior mutability.\
-These are types that you'll encounter somewhat often in Rust code, especially if you peek under the hood of some the libraries you use.
+These are types that you'll encounter somewhat often in Rust code, especially if you peek under the hood of some of the libraries you use.

 ### Reference counting